Kids with hearing loss will now learn spoken English and ASL in Los Angeles schools

 STOKES: Marcela Aquino has two daughters who are deaf.

-AQUINO: My family, they don't even speak English, so I knew that it's going to hard.
+AQUINO: My family - they don't even speak English, so I knew it's going to be hard.

 STOKES: Neither Michelle nor her sister Chelsea learned sign language growing up, though they're learning a little now.
 Chelsea feels like they straddle two different worlds.